-Over time, the value of a property will go up and down.
+Over time, the worth of a home will go up and down.

-When your home appreciates you have a greater asset to borrow against, and you'll generate a higher profit when you sell.
+When your house appreciates you have more resources to borrow against, and you'll create a better profit when you sell.

-The most important factor is that you choose a REALTOR® in Loveland who can identify the factors that affect local prices.
+The most important element to consider is that you choose a real estate agent in Loveland who understands the factors that drive local prices.

-Many guess that the economy is the most critical factor affecting real estate appreciation.
+The economy is believed to be the number one factor affecting real estate appreciation.

-However, your property's value and the factors that play the most significant role in its appreciation are specific to the local Loveland economy and housing market.
+However, your house's value and the aspects that play the most significant role in its appreciation are specific to the local Loveland economy and housing market.

-So these regions typically appreciate, or keep their value, best.
+So those regions often appreciate, or keep their value, best.

-The local economy - Are local companies hiring?
+The local economy - Are local businesses hiring?
 Have companies moved into or away from an area?
-Is there a fair mixture of job types in an area, or does it rely upon just one industry?
-Is the mix of commercial and residential development changing?
+Is there a fair blend of business in an area, or does it depend on just one industry?
+Is the mix of commercial and residential zoning changing?